 Plagiarism is submitting work that is not entirely your own for credit.
 All course work (such as essays and reports) that students submit for credit must be entirely their own work.
 Students must avoid plagiarism by fully and properly documenting any use of outside sources.

 Some examples of plagiarism (not a comprehensive list):

 . . . .

-Anyone with questions about the disciplinary procedures for academic dishonesty, cheating, plagiarism, or other general misconduct should refer to the Our Lady of the Lake College Student Handbook.
+Anyone with questions about the disciplinary procedures for academic dishonesty, cheating, plagiarism, or other general misconduct should refer to the Franciscan Missionaries of Our Lady University Student Handbook.